The Enduring Blueprint: How Roman Legion Structure Shaped Modern Military Hierarchies

 The US Army: Legionary Structure Reborn

 When the Continental Congress created the American army in 1775, it consciously borrowed from the Roman model (and from the British adaptation of it).
-Baron von Steuben’s Regulations for the Order and Discipline of the Troops of the United States (the "Blue Book") established a chain of command that included companies, regiments, and brigades—a direct analogue to centuries, cohorts, and legions.
+George Washington’s study of Roman tactics, Baron von Steuben’s Regulations for the Order and Discipline of the Troops of the United States (the "Blue Book"), established a chain of command that included companies, regiments, and brigades—a direct analogue to centuries, cohorts, and legions.
 Modern US Army organization remains strikingly similar:

 The British Army: The Centurion Tradition

-The British Army's regimental system emphasizes strong unit identity, long-serving NCOs (sergeants major, color sergeants), and leadership from the front—all hallmarks of the centurion ethos.
-The British also maintain a formal "school of thought" for junior leaders (the Royal Military Academy Sandhurst) that emphasizes the kind of small-unit initiative the Romans valued.
-The term "cohort" is even used in British policing and military contexts as a direct nod to Roman influence.
+The British Army's regimental system emphasizes strong unit identity, long-serving NCOs (sergeants major, color sergeants, and warrant officers), and leadership from the front—all hallmarks of the centurion ethos.
+The British also maintain a formal “school of thought” for junior leaders at the Royal Military Academy Sandhurst that emphasizes small-unit initiative, practical leadership, and the kind of decentralized execution the Romans valued.
+The term “cohort” is even used in British policing and military contexts as a direct nod to Roman influence.

 Other Military Traditions